-Reflects Australian immigration law as at 1 September 2018.
+Reflects Australian immigration law as at 5 April 2023.

 This information sheet may be relevant to you if your relationship with your sponsor for a partner visa has broken down.

-You may continue to be eligible for a permanent visa if one of the following circumstances applies to you:
+You may continue to be eligible for a permanent partner visa if one of the following circumstances applies to you:

 - If you have experienced family violence from your sponsor during your relationship; or